 Bat Surveys – Part of a Preliminary Ecological Appraisal Cambridge Ecology will assess the suitability of your site to support roosting bats.
-Subsequent detailed bat surveys may then be required to the inform planning process, determine whether an European Protected Species Development (EPSD) licence is required and the appropriate levels of mitigation or compensation to support any development licence applications.
+Subsequent detailed bat surveys may then be required to the inform planning process, determine whether an Protected Species Development (EPSD) licence is required and the appropriate levels of mitigation or compensation to support any development licence applications.
 These bat surveys include specialised methods such as:

 - Stage 1 Inspections